Thank you!

 Actionable Strategies for SMBs

 Given these challenges, SMBs must prioritize resilience and efficiency in their manufacturing strategies.
-From negotiating better terms with existing suppliers to adopting AI and automation, several actionable strategies can help businesses navigate the complexities of the current manufacturing landscape.
+From negotiating better terms with existing suppliers to adopting automation and better supply chain tools, several actionable strategies can help businesses navigate the complexities of the current manufacturing landscape.

 Negotiate with Existing Suppliers

-Bulk purchasing agreements, extended payment terms, or cost-sharing arrangements can reduce the impact of tariffs.
+Bulk purchasing agreements, extended payment terms, alternate materials, packaging redesigns, or cost-sharing arrangements can reduce the impact of tariffs and rising costs.
 Strong supplier relationships can lead to better terms and collaborative cost-saving initiatives.
 Strategic negotiation tactics, such as emphasizing long-term relationships and mutual benefits, can foster better terms.

 Develop a Multi-Sourcing Strategy